 As the largest UK logistics firm, providing solutions to some of the world’s most admired brands, Wincanton has always put innovation at the forefront of what they do.
 In 2017, Wincanton partnered with L Marks to launch W2 Labs to encourage startups and emerging suppliers to pitch ideas for how digitisation can drive improvement across the supply chain.
-The first two iterations discovered, developed and deployed a series of successful innovations into Wincanton and the logistics market, including empowering the returns process, wireless gloves, employee safety technology, and the creation and launch of the OneVast marketplace.
+The first three iterations discovered, developed and deployed a series of successful innovations into Wincanton and the logistics market, including empowering the returns process, wireless gloves, employee safety technology, and the creation and launch of the OneVast marketplace.

 “If IT is our super-tanker, then we also need the speedboats – in the form of L Marks and so on – to help us with the innovation at that level”

 Chief Information Officer, Wincanton

 ZDNet: Building the future of retail with the Internet of Transport

 In 2020, the third instalment of the W2 Labs launched, building on the previous successes.
 The innovation lab was adapted into a ‘Relay’ format, inviting the startups to join for a specific sprint rather than altogether in one larger intake, which allowed the teams to work even closer with the Wincanton teams.
 Responding to the COVID-19 pandemic, the programme was adapted to run in a fully virtual environment with over 300 applications received of which 26 were asked to pitch their ideas.
 Following some brilliant pitches and Q&A sessions, six startups were asked to join from different corners of the world from San Francisco, New York, Tel Aviv and London.